faegheh8114/advanced_chatbot/README.md

 ### Getting deployment right

 The app ran fine locally , but getting it ready for production took some adjusting.
 I had to go through the flask setup, requirements; expected .
 Most of this was reading through configs carefully rather than one single bug.
 After a few rounds of fixing things, it deployed and ran correctly.
+Most of the debugging along the way came from reading error message and testing things durectly in the code, with the occasional search when  a flask or deployment error needed more context.

 ### Managing user sessions
 A chatbot should keep each user's conversation separate .
 Flask sessions were added to store short-term context and prevent different users from affecting each other's conversation.